Hamburg Noir

 “Guess so,” Edda said.
 “But we can fix that.”
 She held up her hook.

 Edda realized the girl was protecting her from her worst impulses.
-After all the trouble she had gone through to get this introduction, it didn’t make sense to assault her mark.
+After all the trouble she’d gone through to get this introduction, it didn’t make sense to assault her mark.
 She was here to gather information.
 That was hard to do when your source was picking up his teeth off raggedy-ass carpet.

-Indigo turned and took Edda by her good hand, guiding her to a beat-to-shit couch that was half occupied by a golden retriever who snorted awake.
+Indigo turned and took Edda by her good hand, guiding her to a beat-to-shit couch that was half occupied by a Golden Retriever who snorted awake.
 He didn’t look like he’d retrieved anything in a long time.
 Indigo nudged him aside and sat down, bringing Edda with her.

 With Indigo’s hot little hand in hers, it felt like a kindergarten romance.
 Edda stifled the idiotic grin she felt inside.
 It was like somebody had slipped her a happy pill.
 She had to pull herself together.
 Business before pleasure.

-“Anyway,” the pale guy said, addressing the other people in the room.
-“We have a lot of planning to do.
+“Anyway,” the pale guy said, addressing the other people in the room, “we have a lot of planning to do.
 May Day is just around the corner.”

 Indigo’s fingers were now massaging Edda’s palm in soft, slow, rhythmic motions.
 The girl had a calming -- and arousing -- effect.

-Edda muscles tightened.
+Edda’s muscles tightened.
 Barcelona.

 Indigo’s fingers stopped for a moment.

-Edda felt the question but ignored it.
-Ever since the G20 riots, the Polizei Hamburg was offering sizeable rewards for information leading to the arrest the Black Block thugs from Barcelona who dropped big chunks of concrete from the tops of buildings onto riot cops on Schulterblatt.
+Ever since the G20 riots, the Polizei Hamburg was offering sizeable rewards for information leading to the arrest of the Black Block thugs from Barcelona who dropped big chunks of concrete from the tops of buildings onto riot cops on Schulterblatt.
 It was a miracle nobody got killed.
 Edda knew that TV cameras were the only thing that saved the demonstrators from a cop riot.

 “Barcelona is sending some representatives tonight,” the pale guy continued.
 “They want us to drill with them.”